sboxed/sandboxed/packages/sandboxed_generator/README.md

 flutter pub run build_runner build
 ```

 3. The generated registry will be picked placed at `lib/components.g.dart` files.
-You can pass it to Sandboxed.
+You can pass it to `Sandboxed`.

 ```dart
 import 'package:flutter/material.dart';